MTV Suspends Catfish Production as Host Nev Schulman Is Investigated for Sexual Misconduct

 Catfish star Nev Schulman has been accused of sexual misconduct.

-MTV has temporarily suspended production on Catfish: The TV Show to investigate the allegations, according to The Daily Beast.
+MTV has temporarily suspended production on Catfish: The TV Show to investigate the allegations.

-“We take these allegations very seriously,” an MTV spokesperson told The Daily Beast in a statement.
+“We take these allegations very seriously,” an MTV spokesperson told PEOPLE in a statement.
 “We’re working with Critical Content, our third party production company, to conduct a thorough investigation.”

 - Want to keep up on the latest from PEOPLE?
 Sign